Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 </div>
 ```

 It looks like `HTML`, and to a degree it is.
 From a declaration point of view, there’s not much difference.
 There are a few subtle differences unique to React.
-For example, the `<Title />` line where we reference our imported component isn’t a native `HTML` element.
+For example, the `<Title />` line where you reference your imported component isn’t a native `HTML` element.
 This is a component tag in the `JSX` that React knows to interpret as ‘**please load in my component called ‘Title’’**.
-Second, where we call our full name method — `{ getFullName() }` — this wouldn’t work in standard `HTML`.
-The method wouldn’t be called, rather we’d just get the string ‘`{ getFullName() }`’ output to the browser.
+Second, where you call your full name method — `{ getFullName() }` — this wouldn’t work in standard `HTML`.
+The method wouldn’t be called, rather you’d just get the string ‘`{ getFullName() }`’ output to the browser.

 ## Which Front-End Framework is Best